openshift/osd-network-verifier/docs/aws/awsgov.md

 AWS GovCloud (US) is a separate AWS partition designed for U.S. government agencies and their partners.
 The osd-network-verifier tool supports GovCloud environments using **pod mode only**, which runs verification as a Kubernetes Job inside your cluster rather than creating EC2 instances.
 Pod mode is **automatically enabled** when you specify a GovCloud platform.

-## Why Pod Mode for GovCloud?

-- **FedRAMP Compliance**: Avoids restrictions on EC2 instance creation in GovCloud environments
-- **Simplified Testing**: No need to manage AMIs, security groups, or other infrastructure
-- **Network Context**: Runs verification from inside the cluster's actual network context
-- **Recommended Approach**: Already used in production for GovCloud clusters

 ## Setup

 ### Prerequisites